 Antitrust Counsel to World’s Largest Manufacturer of LED Products.
 Mr. Markham provided antitrust counsel to the world’s largest manufacturer of LED products during its contract negotiations with a world-famous, major producer of electronic devices.
 Mr. Markham acted as the lead negotiator on antitrust issues for his client during these contract negotiations, which were successfully concluded in a manner that protected both sides from inadvertent exposure to antitrust complications.
 Under the contract, Mr. Markham’s client has remained the largest seller of LED products to the producer and its affiliates in its supply chain, making annual sales on an enormous scale.
 Mr. Markham has since remained this client’s antitrust advisor on other strategic matters.

-Antitrust Settlement: Challenged Group Boycott.
+Antitrust Litigation and Settlement: Challenged Group Boycott.
 Mr. Markham obtained a highly favorable settlement for a reseller of business equipment who challenged certain distribution restrictions imposed by the predominant manufacturers of these devices.
 The case was as follows: The manufacturers stopped selling the equipment to the reseller because it had tried to make sales in violation of their restrictive distribution policies.
 By the settlement, they resumed making sales to the reseller, made exceptions to their challenged policies, and paid a substantial settlement.

-This case also gave rise to a related class action against A&T in which Mr. Markham and two other law firms represented property developers that had suffered losses because of the challenged pricing manipulation.
+This case also gave rise to a related class action against A&T, in which Mr. Markham and two other law firms represented property developers that had suffered losses because of the challenged pricing manipulation.
 Case name: Jensen Enterprises, Inc. v.
 Oldcastle Precast, Inc. et al. (9th Cir., Case No. 09-15861).
 The related class action was La Collina dal Lago, L.P. v.
 Pacific Bell Telephone Company (CA Sup.
-Ct., Sacramento Cty., Case No. 2009-00037035-CU-BT)
+Ct., Sacramento Cty., Case No. 2009-00037035-CU-BT).

 You can read more about our antitrust practice here, and you might also wish to read the following three articles on antitrust law by Mr. Markham that discuss the essential principles and various doctrines of U.S. antitrust law: An Overview of Antitrust Law, Why Antitrust Laws Matter, and Unlawful Price Discrimination: An Obscure Antitrust Offense.